marklogic/flux/docs/export/export-rows.md

 The `export-jdbc` command requires that you specify connection details for the database you wish to write to via JDBC.
 Connection details are specified via the following options:

-- `--jdbcUrl` is required and specifies the JDBC connection URL.
+- `--jdbc-url` is required and specifies the JDBC connection URL.
-- `--jdbcDriver` is required specifies the main class name of the JDBC driver.
+- `--jdbc-driver` is required specifies the main class name of the JDBC driver.
-- `--jdbcUser` specifies an optional user to authenticate as (this may already be specified via `--jdbcUrl`).
+- `--jdbc-user` specifies an optional user to authenticate as (this may already be specified via `--jdbc-url`).
-- `--jdbcPassword` specifies an optional password to authenticate with (this may already be specified via `--jdbcUrl`).
+- `--jdbc-password` specifies an optional password to authenticate with (this may already be specified via `--jdbc-url`).

 ### Exporting to a table